 Venison Tenderloin with Aquavit-Cheese Sauce

-If you've been looking for a unique main course to serve for a special celebration, a venison tenderloin may fill the bill.
-The meat is lightly spiced with juniper and black pepper, roasted to medium rare and topped with a sauce made with a caramelized goat cheese from Norway called gjetost.
-A splash of aquavit cuts the richness and accentuates the juniper flavor.
-The sauce and flavorings also work well with pork tenderloin, so don't feel that you have to seek out the venison if it's difficult to find in your area.
+If you've been looking for a unique main course to serve for a special celebration, this spice-crusted venison tenderloin may fill the bill.
+Flavored with juniper berries, allspice, fennel and black pepper, the venison is roasted to medium rare and topped with a creamy sauce made with gjetost (a caramelized goat cheese from Norway), sour cream and a splash of aquavit.
+The sauce and flavorings also work well with pork tenderloin, so if venison is not an option, feel free to substitute.

 - 1 teaspoon salt